ajschumacher/so_tense_very_flow_wow/index.md

 to surprising bugs when it's misunderstood.

-Internally, Python is managing all your objects and keeping track of your variable names and which object they refer to.
+Internally, Python is managing all your objects and keeping track of your variable names and which objects they refer to.
 TensorFlow adds another analogous system.

 When you enter a Python expression, for example at the interactive